The 20 Best Tethered Cord Syndrome Doctors Near Me in San Diego, CA

 English

-David Gonda is a Neurosurgery provider in San Diego, California.
+David Gonda is a Neurosurgery provider practicing medicine in San Diego, California.
 Dr. Gonda is rated as an Advanced provider by MediFind in the treatment of Tethered Cord Syndrome.
-His top areas of expertise are Tethered Cord Syndrome, Hydrocephalus, Epidural Hematoma, Rhizotomy, and Osteotomy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Tethered Cord Syndrome, Hydrocephalus, Epidural Hematoma, Rhizotomy, and Osteotomy.

 Experienced in Tethered Cord Syndrome